BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 You may want to offer services in your directory like LNBig that opens channels with inbound liquidity for users so they can receive instantly.

-Once funded, if you have not prompted users to backup their wallet prior to funding it’s important you prompt them to do so once it is.
-This is explained more in depth in the backing up a wallet section.
+Once funded, if you have not prompted the user to backup their wallet yet, it’s important you do so at this stage.
+Backups are explained more in-depth in the [backing up a wallet section]({{'/guide/onboarding/backing-up-a-wallet/' | relative_url}}).

 ---